Please note: Antarctic Medical Practitioner role recruitment is for season 2025–26.

 • You will accrue recreation leave at the equivalent of 20 days per annum pro rata.
 Please note that recreation leave is not available in Antarctica, but will be paid out on return to Australia.

-• Unrestricted general or relevant specialist registration as a medical practitioner with the Medical Board of Australia
+• Medical Registration - Unrestricted general registration as a medical practitioner with the Medical Board of Australia http://www.medicalboard.gov.au/

-• Provide details of any suspensions, restrictions or other actions from relevant registering and professional bodies in Australia or in any other country.
+• Suspensions or Restrictions - Provide details of any suspensions, restrictions or other actions from relevant registering and professional bodies in Australia or in any other country.

 • Certificate of Good Standing (where requested).

-• Valid passport when travelling to the Antarctic or sub-antarctic.
-The expiry date of the passport (and any relevant visa) must be at least 6 months beyond the planned end date of your intended stay in the Antarctic or sub-antarctic
+• Valid Passport - The expiry date of the passport (and any relevant visa) must be at least 6 months beyond the planned end date of your intended stay in the Antarctic or sub-Antarctic.

-Typical successful applicants include rural and remote generalist practitioners or registrars, and some specialists with a background broad scope of practice or relevant upskilling (e.g. emergency physicians, anaesthetists, surgeons, physicians).
+Successful applicants are typically rural and remote generalist practitioners or registrars (e.g. rural generalists), or less typically specialists with a broad scope of practice and relevant upskilling (e.g. emergency physicians, anaesthetists, surgeons, physicians).

 AMPs must have practical skills or be able to respond, where appropriate, in the following fields.
 Some examples of practical procedures which have been performed by AMPs, or may be required, are indicated below.
 A generalist non-specialist level of experience is sought.